y0ast/Variational-Autoencoder/README.md

 ##Variational Auto-encoder

-This is an implementation of the paper [Stochastic Gradient VB and the Variational Auto-Encoder](http://arxiv.org/abs/1312.6114) by D. Kingma and Prof. Dr. M. Welling.
+This is an improved implementation of the paper [Stochastic Gradient VB and the Variational Auto-Encoder](http://arxiv.org/abs/1312.6114) by D. Kingma and Prof. Dr. M. Welling.
+This code uses ReLUs and the adam optimizer, instead of sigmoids and adagrad.
+These changes make the network converge much faster.

-There are three different versions of the implementation.
-The first two versions follow the scikit-learn API, the third version is built with Theano and uses a custom API.
-The difference between the two scikit-learn versions is their dependence on scikit-learn itself. `VariationalAutoencoder_noSK.py` is indepedent of scikit-learn, while `VariationalAutoencoder_withSK.py` uses some private functions of scikit-learn, for batches and checking of inputs.
-I recommend using the `withSK` version as it's a tiny bit faster and extra checks don't hurt.

-There are demos for all versions.
-Although it is necessary to put the data files in the right place and to import the right version of the Variational Auto-encoder.
-I assume this is no problem.

-MNIST is downloadable at http://deeplearning.net/data/mnist/mnist.pkl.gz

-Please report any bugs you find as an issue on this repository or by email, see header of code.
-I also happily answer any question.
+In my other [repository](https://github.com/y0ast/VAE-Torch) the implementation is in Torch7 (lua), this version is based on Theano (Python).
+To run the MNIST experiment:

+`python run.py`

+Setting the continuous boolean to true will make the script run the freyfaces experiment.
+It is necessary to tweak the batch_size and learning rate parameter for this to run smoothly.

+There used to be a scikit-learn implementation too, but it was very slow and outdated.
+You can still find it by looking at the code at [this commit](https://github.com/y0ast/Variational-Autoencoder/tree/5c06a7f14de7f872d837cd4268ee2d081a90056d)

 The code is MIT licensed.